 The following generic Exit Criteria will gate the exit of all Test Phases except UIT:

-All tests run, or any exceptions document and agreed by DCC Test Assurance Board
+All tests run, or any exceptions documented and agreed by DCC Test Assurance Board;

-All test success criteria (e.g. test pass rate) achieved, or any exceptions documented and agreed by DCC Test Assurance Board
+All test success criteria (e.g. test pass rate) achieved, or any exceptions documented and agreed by DCC Test Assurance Board;

-The number and severity of any outstanding Test Issues is at or below the target thresholds, or any exceptions documented and agreed by DCC Test Assurance Board
+The number and severity of any outstanding Test Issues is at or below the target thresholds, or any exceptions documented and agreed by DCC Test Assurance Board;

-Test results documented and evidence captured
+Test results documented and evidence captured;

-Set of test issue logs have been produced
+Set of test issue logs have been produced;

-Regression testing successfully completed
+Regression testing successfully completed;

-Regression test pack has been prepared or updated
+Regression test pack has been prepared or updated;

-Production of agreed Work Off Plans for any outstanding Test Issues that occurred in the Test Phase
+Production of agreed Work Off Plans for any outstanding Test Issues that occurred in the Test Phase;

-Work Off Plans from preceding Test Phases have been completed
+Work Off Plans from preceding Test Phases have been completed; and

-Test completion reports have been produced and test completion certificates have been issued by DCC
+Test completion reports have been produced and test completion certificates have been issued by DCC.

 Governance of Test Phase Approach Documents and Entry and Exit Criteria